-Why is the Development of Cognitive Skill in Children Important?
+Why is the Development of Cognitive Skills in Children Important?

 These were said by Jean Piaget – A Swiss psychologist who is most famously known for his theory of developing cognitive skills in children that looked at how children develop intellectually throughout the course of childhood.
 He has depicted the whole concept in a truly awesome way.
 Kids develop skills the way builders construct a house.
 They start with a base.
 What gets built on that base at different stages of development determines how the house would look like.